xflr6/concepts/README.rst

 Formal contexts
 ---------------

-With Concepts, context objects can be created from a string with an ascii-art style table.
+With Concepts, context objects can be created from a string with an ASCII-art style table.
 The objects and properties will simply be represented by strings.
 Separate the property columns with *pipe* symbols, create one row for each objects and indicate the presence of a property with the character *X*.
 Note that the object and property names need to be disjoint to uniquely identify them.

 .. code:: python

     >>> from concepts import Context

-    >>> c = Context.from_string('''
+    >>> c = Context.fromstring('''
     ...            |human|knight|king |mysterious|
     ...
 King Arthur|  X  |  X   |  X  |          |
     ...
 Sir Robin  |  X  |  X   |     |          |